About us

 Registered Charity 1005211

-GER No. 5 promises a range of future uses - it could be a stunning addition and flagship for our vintage train or be used on its own; because it contains a compartment for the Guard, as well as toilet and pantry facilities, it is a complete train in a single vehicle.
+GER No. 5 promises a range of future uses - it is the undoubted flagship for our vintage train but equally can be used on its own; because it contains a compartment for the Guard, as well as toilet and pantry facilities, it is a complete train in a single vehicle, and that pantry offers all sorts of interesting possibilities too!
+It's first contract is a solitary booking away from the rest of the vintage train - carrying passengers at the Beamish Museum in County Durham.

-After over a century's existence carrying royalty and then railway top brass, it is almost ready to carry its first ever fare paying passengers...
+After over a century's existence carrying royalty and then railway top brass, and nearly 40 years out of use, it is carying its first ever normal passengers...

 The FRT's former Royal Saloon GER No. 5